 Jeremy@capebretonpartnership.com

-The Cape Breton Partnership is hosting a virtual update with Develop Nova Scotia on the Internet for Nova Scotia Initiative, with specific details on the progress made to date on Cape Breton Island.
+Cape Breton Island, NS – The Cape Breton Partnership will host a virtual update on September 30 with Develop Nova Scotia sharing the latest details on the Internet for Nova Scotia Initiative and the upcoming internet improvement across the Island.

 Details for the Update on Internet for Nova Scotia Initiative in Cape Breton are below:

-- Date & Time: Wednesday, July 22, 2 p.m.
+- Date & Time: Wednesday, September 30, at 6 p.m.

-- Registration: https://bit.ly/CBwebinar-DevelopNS-Jul22
+- Registration: https://bit.ly/CBwebinar-DevelopNS-Sept30

 The session will be capped at 100 participants, however, the webinar will be recorded and available on the Cape Breton Partnership website.